 So if you are unable to launch some of your Topaz plugins, you can try switching between your Topaz Labs and your Topaz Labs LLC folder.

 You may have to do this each time you switch between plugins.
-Note: Non Elements versions of Photoshop do not have this restriction.
-Elements is limited in this way because it is free.
+Note: Non-Elements versions of Photoshop do not have this restriction.
+Photoshop Elements has this limitation.

 Reason 3.
 You Are Using an Unsupported Version of Photoshop Elements

 Topaz only officially supports Elements, 13, 14, and 15.